Borgund Municipality (Sogn og Fjordane): History

-Borgund was established as a municipality in 1864 when it was separated from the municipality of Lærdal.
-Initially it had a population of 963.
+The parish of Borgund was established as a municipality in 1864 when the large Lærdal Municipality was divided in two.
+The western part (population: 2,777) remained as Lærdal Municipality and the eastern part (population: 963) became the new Borgund Municipality.
+(A year earlier, the northern part of Lærdal (population: 1,791) was separated to become the new Aardal Municipality.)

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Borgund (population: 492) was merged with the Muggeteigen area (population: 11) of the neighboring Årdal Municipality and all of Lærdal Municipality (population: 1,755) were all merged to form a new, larger municipality of Lærdal.
+On 1 January 1964, the following areas were merged to form a new, larger Lærdal Municipality: